 Substitute Ingredients.
 The FDA is exploring how it can facilitate the production of healthier standardized foods to allow for substitute ingredients through a horizontal approach.
 Under such an approach, all SOIs that permit or require a particular ingredient could be modified in one rulemaking to permit a substitute ingredient(s).
 This approach could be used for a substitute ingredient that could make foods healthier.

 Citizens Petitions.
-The FDA continues to review citizen petitions regarding SOIs, such as two requests to establish a SOI for olive oil and olive pomace oil.
-The petitions differ in how the SOI would be structured and propose different quality categories (e.g., virgin, extra virgin or olive).
+The FDA continues to review citizen petitions regarding SOIs, such as a request to establish a SOI for olive oil and olive pomace oil and a request to amend the SOI for maple syrup.

 SOIs for specific food products may be found in 21 C.F.R.
 Chapter 1, Subchapter B, Parts 131-169.
 Within each standard listed below, there may be standards for multiple products.